Drabble/AMT_Labo01/README.md

 ## The web application

-The **src** folder contains the AMT-Webapp-Login source code MVC java EE app with login/register and permissions.
-It also implements a JAX-RS REST API for CRUD operations on the users.
+The **src** folder contains the source code of our application, AMT-Webapp-Login.It is an MVC java EE app with login/register and permissions.
+It implements a JAX-RS REST API for CRUD operations on the users.
 It uses a Stateles Session Bean EJB for the main user service and to interact with the mysql database.

 The html template used is grayscale from startbootstrap.com https://startbootstrap.com/template-overviews/grayscale/